jadu/pulsar/docs/_form-helpers/range.md

-form        | string | Specific one or more forms this label belongs to id          | string | A unique identifier, if required name        | string | The name of this control placeholder | string | A short hint that describes the expected value required    | bool   | Adds `required` and `aria-required="true"` attributes value       | string | Specifies the value of the input data-*      | string | Data attributes, eg: `'data-foo': 'bar'`
+form        | string | Specific one or more forms this label belongs to id          | string | A unique identifier, if required name        | string | The name of this control required    | bool   | Adds `required` and `aria-required="true"` attributes value       | string | Specifies the value of the input data-*      | string | Data attributes, eg: `'data-foo': 'bar'`